-Certainly Abreu would love to experience that.
-He hasn’t been a part of a winning team in his major league career, part of six sub-.500 seasons on the South Side.
+Abreu would certainly love to experience that.
+He hasn’t been part of a winning team in his major league career and has spent six sub-.500 seasons on the South Side.
 But his love for the organization kept him in a White Sox uniform as he briefly hit free agency this winter.
 He’ll be wearing those colors for at least another three years thanks to a new deal.
-It wouldn’t be at all surprising if he never wears any others.
+It wouldn’t be at all surprising if he never wears another.

-But you don’t have to have sweltered through the dog days of this rebuild to express your excitement for 2020.
+But you don’t have to have sweltered through the dog days to express your excitement for 2020.
 Something had to lure all those free agents this winter.
-Grandal, Keuchel, Encarnacion, Gonzalez, they all liked what they saw.
+Grandal, Keuchel, Encarnacion and Gonzalez all liked what they saw.
 Now they’re a big part of why there is such electricity running through White Sox camp.

 “It seems like they want to do magic this year and for years to come now,” he said.
 “I look at it now as, let's keep competing as much as we can and see it from there.
 The buzz is in the locker room.
 We are excited.
 We do want to play, and I think this is the year we're going to push for it.

 “They went out and got some guys that wanted to make something happen this year, and I think we have the team to do it.
 If you’re someone in Chicago watching the White Sox, this is a team to watch, and we’re excited to see that we can put it together.”